valerialabugr/valerialab-website/content/post/test_entry.md

 +++

-Welcome to the new website of the Computational Neuroscience and Neurorobotics Research Group at the University of Granada.
+Welcome to the new website of the Applied Computational Neuroscience (ACN) Research Group at the University of Granada.
+This website can be found in the address [http://acn.ugr.es](http://acn.ugr.es).
 In this section we will post the exciting news from the group and we will let you know about our amazing robotics systems powered by the brain.
 Stay tuned!!!